 Clients who cannot obtain Legal Aid or access the legal system without incurring significant financial hardship.

-On matters of public interest which may not be pursued without our help, including law reform lwi, hapū and other Māori led organisations working for the collective wellbeing of iwi, hapū or Māori generally, and/or the wider public.
+On matters of public interest which may not be pursued without our help, including law reform and policy work.

 Charities and other not-for-profit organisations that are working for the public good and disadvantaged members of our communities.